ijm/specsmith/spec-verification/heuristic-verify-spec.md

 * For each Ⓗ item, the generated evaluation prompt MUST include a concise question or instruction that checks the intent of that requirement. Ⓟ
 * The evaluation prompt MUST explicitly refer to the output to be evaluated, e.g., "the generated code" or "the specification produced". Ⓟ
 * The evaluation prompt SHOULD ask for justification, explanation, or examples of failure where relevant. Ⓗ
 * The evaluation prompt MUST produce a grade each item on a scale of (A-D, F).
-Where A indicates excelence, C is a passing grade, and F indicates complete failure or non-compliance.
+Where A indicates excellence, C is a passing grade, and F indicates complete failure or non-compliance.
 * If no Ⓗ-tagged items exist in the target spec, the evaluation prompt MUST indicate that no heuristic verification is applicable. Ⓟ
 * The final evaluation prompt MUST be framed as a task that can be used in a chat or prompt-engine context (i.e., natural language, concise, and self-contained). Ⓗ